genomika/summercourse/Course_Materials/alignment/Tutorial.md

 The SAM or BAM has a number of header lines, which all start with an at sign ( @ ).
 The @SQ lines describe each contig and its length.
 There is also a @PG  line that describes the way the bwa sampe was performed.

-Exercise: How many alignment records (not header records) are in the SAM file?
+#### Exercise: How many alignment records (not header records) are in the SAM file?

-This looks for the pattern  '^HWI' which is the start of every read name (which starts every alignment record).
+This looks for the pattern  '^M00538' which is the start of every read name (which starts every alignment record).
 Remember -c says just count the records, don't display them.

-    grep -P -c '^HWI' yeast_pairedend.sam
+    grep -P -c '^M00538' brca_pairedend.sam

 Or use the -v (invert) option to tell grep to print all lines that don't match a particular pattern, here the header lines starting with @.

-     grep -P -v -c '^@' yeast_pairedend.sam
+     grep -P -v -c '^@' brca_pairedend.sam

 After bowtie2 came out with a local alignment option, it wasn't long before bwa developed its own local alignment algorithm called BWA-MEM (for Maximal Exact Matches), implemented by the bwa mem command. bwa mem has the following advantages: